javierbrea/eslint-plugin-boundaries/packages/website/docs/guides/monorepo-setup.md

 :::tip Fully customizable

-You can control both the categorization of inter-package dependencies (external vs local) and also if the `element-types` rule should check dependencies from all origins or only local ones, allowing you to mix and match different approaches in the same monorepo.
+You can control both the categorization of inter-package dependencies (external vs local) and also if the `dependencies` rule should check dependencies from all origins or only local ones, allowing you to mix and match different approaches in the same monorepo.

 * To control categorization: Use `boundaries/flag-as-external` setting with `outsideRootPath` and/or `customSourcePatterns` options.
-* To control if `element-types` checks all origins: Use `checkAllOrigins` option in the `element-types` rule configuration.
+* To control if the `dependencies` rule checks all origins: Use its `checkAllOrigins` option.

 :::